-15 Body Lotions That Will Make Winter (Sort Of) Bearable
+16 Body Lotions That Will Make Winter (Sort Of) Bearable

-It's no surprise that, in the definitive list of the best and worst months of the year (yes, there is a definitive list of the best and worst months of the year), most Americans rank January and February in a tie for dead last, with March not far behind.
-Maybe it's the bitter windchill, the sheer inconvenience of having to shovel snow off your car just to pull out of your driveway, the lack of light past 5 p.m., or the onset of seasonal affective disorder that makes winter such a drag — or, more likely, it's all of the above.
-Toss dry skin into the mix, and yeah, you've got a frontrunner for worst season of the year.
+Many of us have a love-hate relationship with the end of the year.
+While we have the holidays to look forward to, there's the change of seasons that fuels the hate side of it all.
+Maybe it's the bitter windchill, the lack of light past 5 p.m., or the onset of seasonal affective disorder that makes winter such a drag — or, more likely, it's all of the above.
+Toss dry skin into the mix, and yeah, you've got a frontrunner for worst time of the year.

-To be fair, dry skin isn't restricted to winter, as anyone who suffers from it year-round will be more than happy to tell you.
-But it does tend to worsen when the weather is cold and blustery, and it's also harder to treat when you're fighting against the elements.
-That's why you need to arm yourself with the best heavy-duty body lotions, balms, oils, and even butters to tackle the problem from head-to-toe before April — America's fifth favorite month — rolls around.
+To be fair, dry skin isn't restricted to cold months, as anyone who suffers from it year-round will be more than happy to tell you.
+But it does tend to worsen when the weather is chillier and blustery, and it's also harder to treat when you're fighting against the elements.
+That's why you need to arm yourself with the best heavy-duty body lotions, balms, oils, and even butters to tackle the problem from head-to-toe before spring rolls around.

-Our top body lotion picks for winter, ahead.
+Our top body lotion picks for cold weather season, ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.